flow-ai/flowai-api-docs/source/includes/_messaging.md

 | **timezone** *object* | Optional UTC timezone offset to use |
 | **params** *object* | Optional params to use |

-## Broadcast to segments
+### Broadcast to segments

-This broadcast API call provides a way to trigger one or multiple events for specified segments.
-You can specify either name of segment or it's id taken from [Segments list](#rest-api-get-audience-segments)
+This broadcast API call provides a way to trigger one or multiple events for specific segments.
+You can specify either the name of the segment or it's id taken from the [Segments list](#rest-api-get-audience-segments)

 > POST rest/v1/broadcast/instant/segment